 Courses will be held on the third Saturday of each month (except January) at Auburn Reserve, Riccarton Road.
 All wood and materials will be provided by us for each course.

-You will need to be a member of the Christchurch Woodturners Association from April 2017 and (if you continue beyond the Introduction) the National Association of Woodworkers Inc. There is a charge of $30 payable each course day.
+You will need to be a member of the Christchurch Woodturners Association and the National Association of Woodworkers Inc. There is a charge of $30 payable each course day.
 There will be some rare extra course costs for such things as pen kits, pepper grinders, etc.

 Lathes will be provided for each student for each course.
 Some chisels will be available but you are encouraged to bring your own should you have them.